fls-bioinformatics-core/RnaChipIntegrator/docs/usage.rst

 Only using differentially expressed genes (``--only-DE``)
 ---------------------------------------------------------

-If the input feature data contains a differential expression flag (see :ref:`features_data_file`) then this can be used in the analysis by turning on the ``--only-DE`` option::
+If the input genes data contains a differential expression flag (see :ref:`genes_data_file`) then this can be used in the analysis by turning on the ``--only-DE`` option::

-    RnaChipIntegrator --only-DE FEATURES PEAKS
+    RnaChipIntegrator --only-DE GENES PEAKS

-which will only included the flagged features in the analyses.
+which will only included the flagged genes in the analyses.

 Changing the output files and formats
 -------------------------------------